xiaogengen007/GamePlatform/README.md

 # GamePlatform
-A software done for software engineering
+A software done for software engineering.